Château La Mission Haut-Brion 2011 - Cru Classé de Graves

 Wine rated 17/20 (Outstanding)

-The texture is taut, precise, chiseled, and slender.
-The spices bring warmth and charm.
-A balance of power and intensity, yet with great elegance.
+The texture is taut, precise, refined, and slender.
+The spices add warmth and charm.
+It strikes a balance between power and intensity, yet remains exceptionally elegant.

 Robert Parker - Wine Advocate